mseyne/superpowers-tutorials/2SuperOXO/ch3.md

       else if(array[1] == "isHover"){
         // if true, set the square new situation to unHover array[1] = "unHover";
-        // and call the local mouse method with the action click and the related square actor this.mouse("unHover", array[0]);
+        // and call the local mouse method with the action unHover and the related square actor this.mouse("unHover", array[0]);
       }
     }